MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/ContextTagKeys.md

 1. **"ai.user.id"** : string

     Anonymous user id.
 Represents the end user of the application.
-When telemetry is sent from a service, the user context is about the user than initiated the operation in the service.
+When telemetry is sent from a service, the user context is about the user that initiated the operation in the service.

     Max length: 128